Miglia Quadrato

 categorised as easy, medium, or difficult

-and this will affect how each team chooses
+and this would affect how each team chose

 their order of tackling the clues.